 2. Digital Verification of Document

-Digital or online document verification includes several methods such as:
+Digital or online document verifications includes several methods such as:

 I. Optical Character Recognition (OCR):